Peanut (gamer): Hanwha Life Esports

 Finishing 2nd during the summer regular season meant Hanwha Life Esports got a bye into the 2nd round of the 2024 LCK Summer Playoffs, where they faced T1.
 Hanwha Life Esports managed to put up dominant performances in games 1 and 3, ultimately winning the series 3–0.
 Advancing into the upper finals, the team faced off against Gen.G in a series they eventually lost 1–3, knocking them into the lower finals once again.
 Just like during spring, Hanwha Life Esports met T1 for a rematch.
 In a role-reversal from spring though, they managed to beat T1 3–1, earning themselves an appearance in the grand finals, where they would rematch Gen.G.
 In a long, 5-game series between the two teams, Hanwha Life Esports ultimately emerged victorious, breaking Gen.G's long streak of 4 title wins, and earning themselves both the title of Summer Champions, as well as LCK's first seed spot into the 2024 League of Legends World Championship.
 Namely, Peanut was named MVP four times during the playoffs – the most out of everyone.

 Heading into the 2025 season with a new top laner, the team qualified for the 2025 First Stand Tournament after winning the LCK Cup.
 There, Peanut won his first international title in over 8 years, after defeating Karmine Corp 3–1 in the First Stand 2025 final.
 Despite not making that year's Mid-Season Invitational after losing to T1 in the qualifying match, the team maintained strong form to make it to the LCK Season Finals.
 After Peanut announced his retirement from professional play before the conclusion of the 2025 season due to mandatory military service in South Korea, Hanwha Life Esports were unable to defend their title in the season finals after losing to Gen.G 3–1.
 Despite the loss, Hanwha Life Esports still qualified for Worlds 2025 as the LCK's second seed.
 The team ultimately lost to Gen.G in the quarterfinals.
-Subsequently, Peanut retired from professional League of Legends.
+Subsequently, Peanut retired from professional League of Legends to complete the mandatory military service.